A National Historic Landmark

 Saturday and Sunday, October 16 - May 31

 Tours on the hour.
 Last tour at 4:00 p.m.

 Free for Historic New England members and Lincoln residents.
 Become a member.

 Directions detail: From Route I-95/Route 128, take Route 2 West 4.5 miles to Route 126 South past Walden Pond.
 Take the second left on Baker Bridge Road.
 Gropius House is .5 miles on the right.

 Parking: On-site parking is available in the upper and lower parking lots adjacent to the Gropius House and the visitor center.

-Public Transportation: MBTA Commuter Rail on the Fitchburg Line to the Lincoln stop (no train service every Saturday and Sunday through November 17).
-Local taxi service is available from the train station to the house.
+Public Transportation: MBTA Commuter Rail on the Fitchburg Line to the Lincoln stop (no train service Saturdays and Sundays through November 2014), 2.5 miles from Gropius House.